Ix

 False

-and its unsafe cousin unsafeRangeSize
+Finally, rangeSize and its unsafe cousin unsafeRangeSize return the number

 of indices in a given range.
-It's the length of the list returned by range
+It's the length of the list returned by range,

 but it is implemented using arithmetic only, without generating this list.
 When

-creating an array, the various array functions use rangeSize
+creating an array, the various array functions use rangeSize to determine the

 amount of memory to be allocated for an array, based on the provided range of